Purdue-CS193/homework-0-RichSmith1/index.md

-# RichSmith1's First CS193 Homework
+# Rich Smith's First CS193 Homework

 - No exams!
 - The course leads and TAs :)